 INGRID ANN DURAN serves as the director of the State Legislative Department of the National Right to Life Committee (NRLC).
 She has over twenty years’ experience in state legislative policy.
 She advises executive directors, state lobbyists, and state legislators in advancing their legislative priorities as well as tabling legislation that is against the organization’s mission.
 She has assisted in the enactment and enforcement of many laws advancing National Right to Life’s mission.
 In addition to drafting and analyzing policy, she also researches policy issues, tracks legislation, and organizes legal data that summarizes the research into helpful fact sheets which are used by media outlets and state and federal policymakers.
 Ms. Duran holds a bachelor’s degree in political science with a concentration in public policy from American University in Washington, D.C.
 Ingrid Duran is the second vice president of Maryland Right to Life and serves on its legislative committee.
 She also completed a certificate program with Westlaw for computer assisted legal research.
 She volunteers for local organizations that help victims of domestic violence and families in need as well as volunteering as an interpreter for undocumented persons seeking asylum.

-STEVEN ERTELT is the editor and CEO of LifeNews.com, the daily pro-life news service covering abortion and bioethics issues.
-LifeNews.com reaches more than 500,000 prolife advocates every week and its news articles are cited and reprinted by countless news outlets, blogs, and pro-life organizations.
-Mr. Ertelt is the vice president of Colorado Citizens for Life, the NRLC state affiliate, and he is a member of the National Right to Life board of directors representing Colorado.
-During two decades of pro-life work, he has served as the president of Right to Life of Wyoming, executive director of Montana Right to Life, and lobbyist and communications director for Indiana Right to Life.
-Mr. Ertelt holds a bachelor’s degree in politics from Hendrix College in Arkansas and, during that time, he was the president of Students for Life of America.
-He and his wife, Julie, and their son, Andrew, live in Fort Collins, Colorado.
+STEVEN ERTELT is the editor and CEO of LifeNews.com, the daily pro-life news service covering abortion, end-of-life, and bioethics issues.
+LifeNews.com reaches more than 1 million pro-life advocates every week and its news articles are cited and reprinted by countless news outlets, blogs, and pro-life organizations.
+Steven is the president of Colorado Citizens for Life, the National Right to Life state affiliate, and he is a member of the National Right to Life board representing Colorado.
+During over two decades of pro-life work, he has served as the president of Right to Life of Wyoming, executive director of Montana Right to Life, and lobbyist and communications director for Indiana Right to Life.
+He holds a bachelor’s degree in politics from Hendrix College in Arkansas and, during that time, he was the president of Students for Life of America.
+Steven and his wife, Julie, and their son, Andrew, live in Fort Collins, Colorado.

 Sen. Michelle Fischbach